 2004-2006 MEng. in Micro and Nanotechnology for Integrated Systems, Phelma, Grenoble, FR

-I hold an MEng degree in micro and nanotechnology for integrated systems and an MRes degree in protein and membrane chemical biology.
-My PhD at Imperial College London in the laboratory of Prof. Joshua Edel focussed on the study of cellular membrane dynamics by developing microfluidic cell trapping platforms using dielectrophoresis and high-resolution fluorescence spectroscopy.
+Fabrice holds an MEng degree in micro and nanotechnology for integrated systems and an MRes degree in protein and membrane chemical biology.
+His PhD at Imperial College London in the laboratory of Prof. Joshua Edel focussed on the study of cellular membrane dynamics by developing microfluidic cell trapping platforms using dielectrophoresis and high-resolution fluorescence spectroscopy.

-I am also co-founder of Drop-Tech Ltd, a start-up that develops droplet-on-demand products (e.g. the Mitos Dropix, sold by Dolomite Microfluidics).
+He is co-founder of Drop-Tech Ltd, a start-up that develops and help commercialize droplet-on-demand products (e.g. the Mitos Dropix, sold by Dolomite Microfluidics).

 The trend towards ever faster, cheaper and more efficient ways of discovering drugs or catalysts has been concomitant with miniaturization of assay volumes.
 One direction of research is the encapsulation of reagents with volumes down to picoliters using water-in-oil microemulsions.